 From a design standpoint, the Gibson SG Faded has the same look as the original Gibson SG with a horned double-cutaway body that gives access to the high-notes.

 This masterpiece features a mahogany body, that provides excellent sustain and is connected to a maple neck with a slim taper profile.
 It has a 24.75-inch scale length and has a rosewood fretboard with 22 medium cryogenically treated frets, plus the acrylic dot inlays.
 Overall, this guitar looks fantastic, and has a perfect build quality, meaning that it will last a lifetime.
+As I mentioned earlier, the mahogany body is something that makes this electric guitar stand out, so props to Gibson for that.

 In the electronics department, the Gibson SG Faded is equipped with a 490R humbucker at the neck and a 490T humbucker at the bridge, to provide an excellent vintage tone.
 The pickups are connected to the three-way pickup switch, 2 volume knobs for each pickup, and 2 tone knobs for each pickup as well.
 The hardware consists of an aluminum bridge and tailpiece with vintage keystone tuning machines and nickel plating.